Mark-Rivera-ai/CI-CD-Pipeline-with-Security-Scanning-Using-GitHub-Actions/README.md

 ## Development Note

 This is a development server and should not be used in production.
 For production deployment, use a proper WSGI server and implement appropriate security measures.

+## Troubleshooting

+1. If you see an error when trying to execute commands, make sure:
+   - The Flask server is running in a separate terminal
+   - You're using a new terminal window for API requests
+   - The server URL is correct (http://127.0.0.1:5000)
+   - You're in the correct directory in your new terminal

+2. Common Issues:
+   - "Connection refused" - Check if the Flask server is running
+   - "404 Not Found" - Verify the endpoint URL (/todo)
+   - "Invalid JSON" - Check your JSON syntax in the POST request

 ## Contributing